Debmalya017Das/WorkO_API/README.md

 - GET /worko/user/:id - Get a user by ID
 - GET /worko/user - Get all users
 - PUT /worko/user/:id - Update a user
-- DELETE /worko/user/:id - Delete a user (
+- DELETE /worko/user/:id - Delete a user

+  ## Note : All the tests work by interacting with the mongodb server.
+If mongodb is not connected then the tests will be failed.

 License
 This project is licensed under the MIT License.